PLUS Program Qualifies as an Evidence-Based Intervention Under the ESSA Guidelines.

 Tier 2 (Moderate Evidence) Intervention

 The PLUS Program is the formal YPAR Program curriculum in the quasi- experimental research study.
-View the letter of reference from authors of research study crediting the PLUS Program as the formal curriculum of the study.
+View the letter of reference from authors of research study stating that the PLUS Program is the formal curriculum of the study.
 View Here